ivanam22/web-gis-layers-demo/README.md

 # Web GIS Layers Visualization

-A simple Web GIS application built using Leaflet and GeoServer.
+This project demonstrates the development of a simple Web GIS application using Leaflet and GeoServer.
+It enables visualization of spatial data through WMS services and illustrates the difference between raster and vector data.

-##  Project Overview
-The application explains the difference between raster and vector data in GIS and provides interactive visualization of both layer types.

-##  Features
+## Key Features
-- Display raster layer using WMS service
-- Display vector layer using WMS service
+- Integration with GeoServer (WMS services)
+- Visualization of raster and vector layers
-- Interactive map visualization with Leaflet
+- Interactive map interface using Leaflet
+- Client-server communication in Web GIS environment
-- Educational explanation of raster and vector GIS data
+- Educational explanation of raster vs vector data

 ## Technologies
 HTML, JavaScript, Leaflet, GeoServer (WMS), Web GIS

+## Key Concepts
+Web GIS, spatial data visualization, client-server architecture, map services

-##  Purpose
+## Motivation
-Developed as part of a university course focused on GIS application development.
+The goal of this project is to understand how spatial data can be served and visualized in web applications using standard GIS services.